-ZH: What was your motivation to select graphic design among many other disciplines?
+ZH: What was your motivation for selecting a graphic design from among many other disciplines?

-My motivation to select this major was an alive and dynamic character of it in relation to art, culture, and people of any land.
-The art of graphic has a valuable place among people not on the walls of galleries, node and without any frame to turn a city into a dynamic gallery with a rich symphony of colors to illuminate subtlety.
+My motivation for selecting this major was a lively and dynamic character concerning the art, culture, and people of any country.
+Graphic art has a precious place in people not on gallery walls, knot and without any frame to transform a city into a dynamic gallery with a rich symphony of colors to illuminate subtlety.

 ZH: What do you like the most about Graphic design?

-It’s an art in close relationship with all the classes of any society with no foolish.
+It’s an art in close relationship with all the classes of any society.

 ZH: Your unique technique and design elements have designated you from many other known graphic designers, what is your source of inspiration?

-I would never Imprisonment by any techniques and the unity of my work is always because of similar vision and use of ideas especially in the format of colors which presents the most beautiful to my eyes and I believe this vision is obvious in eastern visual colure and among Iranians.
-My inspiration source is taste, vision and the poetical art and culture of Iranians.
+I will never be imprisoned by any technique, and the unity of my work is always due to the same vision and the use of ideas, especially in the form of colors which offer me the most beautiful, and I believe that this vision is in the visual color of the Orient and It exists among the Iranians.
+My inspiration is the taste, insight and poetic art, and culture of Iranians.

-ZH: As one of the most influential contemporary graphic designers, how do you define the meaning of “design” comparing the past with current date?
+ZH: As one of the most influential contemporary graphic designers, how do you define the meaning of “design” by comparing the past to the present day?

 Design means an approach to a logical relationship and its way of translation into different cultures, now or in the past.
-In any condition and at any time the key to success for any artwork is the satisfaction of people and culture of that land.
+In all situations and at all times, the key to the success of any work of art is to satisfy the people and culture of a land.

 I have to ask this question from people to see which work of mine was and is their favorite.
-We know that the duty of any poster is to inform people about a happening, rather, cultural, art or operational which after the expiration date of those happening the duty of the poster will end.
-If these posters transfer to citizen’s homes and get taken care of then it is just because of the artistic and cultural values of them.
-This happened to most of my posters which I’m very glad about it.
-The fact that my posters are living in people’s homes is because I have been using Eastern and Iranian aesthetic elements more compared to Western aesthetics.
+We know that any poster has to inform people about an event, rather cultural, artistic, or operational, which, after the expiration date of those who pass, the duty of the poster will end.
+If these posters are taken to citizens’ homes and taken care of, it is simply because of artistic and cultural values.
+This has happened to most of my posters and I’m very happy with it.
+The fact that my posters live in people’s homes is because I use more Eastern and Iranian aesthetic elements than Western aesthetic.

 ZH: What does design mean to yourself?